ember-nexus/api/docs/api-endpoints/user/post-token.md

 Endpoint for creating new tokens.

-Endpoint can be configured, see
+The endpoint can be configured; see
 [application configuration](/getting-started/configuration?id=application-configuration) for details.

 ## Request Body